The DRU Judy Center Helps Parents Establish Bedtime Routines

 “Last year, we just distributed the boxes to the parents,” said DRU Judy Center Coordinator Crystal R. Harris.
 “But we didn’t get any feedback from them.”

 This year, Harris decided to take a more strategic approach by moving from family involvement to family engagement.
 In fact, she employed Goal One of the Maryland Early Childhood Family Engagement Framework: Family Engagement initiatives should promote family well-being.
 The first step for Harris was to identify parents’ concerns and develop resources to address them.
-In order to help parents feel more comfortable about sharing, she used the recommended “Conversation Starters” that include asking families about their children’s daily bath or bedtime routines.
+To help parents feel more comfortable sharing, she used the recommended “Conversation Starters” to ask families about their children’s daily bath or bedtime routines.

 “One parent told me that her child refuses to go to bed until she does,” said Harris.

-As stated in the Toolkit, when a parent expresses concerns about their child’s bedtime behaviors, a mini-assessment of the bedtime routine can help identify areas of support.
+As stated in the Toolkit, when a parent expresses concerns about their children’s bedtime behaviors, a mini-assessment of the bedtime routine can help identify areas of support.
 The next step for Harris was to plan a four-session workshop for parents.
-Hosted by the DRU Judy Center, the “Bedtime in a Box,” hour-long series highlighted age-appropriate bedtimes, helpful tips on how to get children to bed and sleep through the night.
+Hosted by the DRU Judy Center, the “Bedtime in a Box,” hour-long series highlighted age-appropriate bedtimes and helpful tips on how to get children to bed and sleep through the night.